[Full Guide] Wiring Battery in Series VS. Parallel

 Disadvantages of batteries in series

-If one battery in the series is weaker than the others, it may be overcharged or undercharged, shortening its lifespan and potentially affecting overall system performance.
+If one battery in the series is weaker than the others, it may be over- or under-charged, shortening its lifespan and potentially affecting overall system performance.

-Charging and discharging balancing between batteries often requires an external device, such as a battery balancing device, which makes the system structure more complex.
+Balancing charge and discharge between batteries often requires an external device, such as a battery balancer, which makes the system design more complex.

-Batteries connected in series can discharge unevenly, causing some batteries to discharge faster than others.
+Batteries connected in series can discharge unevenly, causing some batteries to drain faster than others.
 This imbalance can cause certain batteries to fail prematurely, shortening their overall lifespan.

-If a battery fails in a series connection, this can lead to the failure of the entire system.
-This can be problematic in situations where reliable power is critical.
+If one battery fails in a series connection, it can cause the entire system to fail.
+This can be problematic in situations where a reliable power supply is critical.

 Increased complexity

-Connecting batteries in series requires additional wiring and components, which increases the complexity of the system and makes installation and maintenance more difficult.
+Connecting batteries in series requires additional wiring and components, increasing the complexity of the system and making installation and maintenance more difficult.

 Advantages of batteries in parallel